noelw19/noelw19/README.md

   **Co-op**: To aid my learning in the ethical hacking space am open to cooperatively do some bug bounties.

-  **Interests**: Ethical Hacking, Bug Bounties, Javascript, Python, Bash, Linux, Muay thai, Arduino, Burp Suite, Reconnaisance.
+  **Interests**: Ethical Hacking, Javascript, Python, Bash, Linux, Muay thai.

+  **Check out my most recent project**: A Loved One **When I began this project**: June 2022
+  **Notes on project**:
+   Site is up and running
+   MERN Stack
+   Front-End and Back-End Authentication and Authorization Front-End and Back-End input sanitization
+   Front-End and Back-End dynamic and protected routes JWT Tokens
+   Github Actions

+   **Project URL**: a-lo.netlify.app

   **Portfolio**: https://www.noel-williams.com
   **Favourite Quote**: Failure is the condiment that gives success its flavour.